sgladkoff/goldpan/docs/rigora.md

 **Rigora** is indispensable in machine learning and data cleaning.

 It supports the **TSV** file format, which is a standard for ML training and inference, and is capable of using regular expressions to clean data, as well as 300 different types of filters.

-## Release Notes

-### Rigora Version 2.0.0: November 24, 2022

-**Changes introduced in Version 2.0.0:**

-- Extended hypertext tag support;

-- Revamped and expanded check customization capabilities;

-- All-new capability of compound logical check combinations;

-- Spelling: tags will no longer confuse the spell checker;

-**Hypertext Tags**

-Tags belonging to different categories will now be displayed differently:

-- XML tags ( <…> </…> <…/> )

-- Hypertext entries ( &…; )

-- Breaks ( \n \r \t )

-- Placeholders ( {…} %… )

-**Check Customization Capablilities**

-- Most of the check types can now be combined using logical operators (AND, OR, NOT).
-The **Check Property Editor** now displays a logical expression made of checks and operators as a tree;

-- Checks will generate localization error alerts inside the text as wavy underlines, and will add their own wavy underlines to messages created earlier by different checks;

-- By default, checks now have a set of constraints that can be disabled if necessary.
-For example, the "Source does not equal target" constraint serves to speed up checking during translation work, as it cuts off the overabundance of false-positive Partially untranslated, Spell check and GAR alerts;

-- The context menu on the **Check Results** panel now has the **Go To Check** command for instant access to the check (on the **Check** panel) that had caused a particular alert;

-- The **Search Scope** option can now be used for searching in the text or the tags separately, or in the text and tags at the same time;

-- Several **GAR** checks can be run at the same time, each with its own glossary and excludes;

-- Spell check will now run faster;

-- The **Ignore Untranslated Words** option has been added spell check, intended to reduce the amount of false-positive alerts, and is enabled by default;

-- Possible fixes are shown in the context menu of the **Check Results** panel, and will automatically replace the erroneous text when selected;